benjaminzhang121/osu-sheets/README.md

 Offers features such as:
 - supports up to 5 categories with 4 maps each
 - ability to "reveal" each map
+- keeps track of teams, winnings, and money left